H3LP3RS/HELP/README.md

 ## How To Use

-1. Clone this repositories and open it in any IDE.
+1. Clone this repository and open it in any IDE.
 (Recommended AndroidStudio)
 2. Add your own API key for google map in values/google_maps_api.xml
 3. Add your own Firebase URL in com/github/h3lp3rs/h3lp/model/database/FireDatabase.kt
 4. If you want reactivate the Animation for the CPR activity (removed because of continous integration).
 To do so remove commented line in com/github/h3lp3rs/h3lp/view/mainpage/CprRateActivity.kt